thethunderturner/filament-latex/ISSUES.md

 -[ ] Make a codemirror language mode for latex [here](https://codemirror.net/examples/lang-package/) -[ ] Add translations
 -[ ] Add Prettier for js, blade, tailwindcss
+-[ ] Connect the 2 header actions similar to the inline grouped toggle buttons.
+You have the pdf icon on the left and on the right the compile button.